zama-ai/concrete-core/concrete-core/docs/dev/benchmarking_backends.md

 backend_gpu = ["concrete-core/backend_gpu"]
 ```

-## Create a new module alongside the core one
+## Create a new module alongside the default one

 Let's start by editing the `main.rs` file of `concrete-core-bench` to have: